hughmancoder/Distributed-Weather-Server/README.md

   - Test clock ticking and synchronisation after PUT or GET requests.

 - **Fault Testing:**
-  - Includes server crashes, invalid requests, unexpected client behaviour, and network issues.
+  - TestDataExpiry: Tests server crashes and restart recoverability due to unexpected crashes and network issues.
+This complements the unit testing for the save and write helper functions used to asist temporary storagte in aggregation server.
-  - Tests include checking error responses, restart recoverability, and network issue handling.
+  - StatusCodeTests: covers tests include checking error responses, and network issue handling, invalid requests.

 ### 5. **Edge Cases:**